 Healing Service & Bible Study - Every Wednesday St. Philip’s has a Healing Service at 11:00am followed by Bible Study at Noon.
 The Gospel of Mark will be our current study focus.
-There will be NO Healing Service on January 24th.

 Food Pantry Needs - Thank you to all those who have been so generous!
 Please bring your donations to the church office during the hours of 10am-2pm Monday through Friday.
 Alternatively, you can help by writing a check to St. Philip’s and note “Food Pantry” on the memo line.
 We appreciate your generosity–thank you!

 Knitting Circle – The Deacon Pat Arey Knitting Circle meets on Thursdays at 11:00am.
 We meet each Thursday from 11:00am-1:00pm.
 All skill levels are welcome.
 Questions?
 Give Lolly Thomas a call at 410-268-0980.

 Wednesday Evening Prayer and Study during Lent ~ During Lent it is traditional for Christians to make extra time for prayer and study so that we can allow God to renew us spiritually as we prepare for Easter.
 This year, St Philip’s is offering two opportunities to come together with others to pray and read the scriptures.
 There is a book group reading John’s Gospel, and also an opportunity to meet with others to pray the Anglican Rosary.
 All are welcome to attend either or both of these events.